rachfop/cpi/content/how-does-it-work.md

 ---
+title: How does Cross-Program Invocation work?
-title: How does CPI work?
+sidebar: 🔍 How does CPI work?
+toc: 2
 ---

-Each CPI instruction must specify the following information:
+Each Cross-Program Invocation (CPI) instruction must specify the following information:

 - **Program Address or ID**: The identifier of the program being called.
 - **Account List**: Every account that the instruction reads from or writes to, including accounts of other programs.